brunorijsman/rift-python/doc/security-feature-guide.md

 * On node2, while keeping accepts_authentication_keys set to [ A, B ], change
   active_authentication_key to B.

-* On node1, while keeping active_authentication_key set to A, unconfigure accepts_authentication_keys.
+* On node1, while keeping active_authentication_key set to B, unconfigure accepts_authentication_keys.

-* On node2, while keeping active_authentication_key set to A, unconfigure accepts_authentication_keys.
+* On node2, while keeping active_authentication_key set to B, unconfigure accepts_authentication_keys.

 Note: currently RIFT-Python does not support run-time configuration changes.
 To change the